AnteDujic/Web-Application-Development/README.md

 ### AUTHOR: ANTE DUJIC
 <hr style="border:2px solid gray"> </hr>

 This repository contains a project done for Web Application Development module on ATU, Ireland.
-The project is designing a website that employs the principles of HTML5, CSS and JavaScript which meets the requirements specified below.
+The aim of the project is designing a website that employs the principles of HTML5, CSS and JavaScript which meets the requirements specified below.

 #### REQUIREMENTS
 ***